Testing ECMAScript Modules Natively in Jest

 });

-flag to node, which can be added to our package.json
+flag to node.
+We can add the command to our package.json

 .